VIMALMURUGESANM/Churn_Track/README.md

 ### Feedback

-If you have any feedback, please reach out at vigneshveccampus@gmail.com
+If you have any feedback, please reach out at vimalmurugesan.edu@gmail.com@gmail.com

 ### 🚀 About Me
-#### Hi, I'm VIGNESH! 👋
+#### Hi, Myself Vimal.M! 👋
-I am an AI Enthusiast and  Data science & ML practitioner
+I am a Data science & ML practitioner
+Glad to see ya :)